Businesses and wealthy people ‘handed £36bn tax cuts under Rishi Sunak’

 Tax Justice UK calculated that the government handed at least £35.8bn to businesses in tax cuts, compared to plans in place when Theresa May’s government came to an end.

-While households did benefit from an array of support from the Treasury during the pandemic, the new analysis shows that this has largely been “paid back” already through a hike in National Insurance contributions and a freezing of income tax bands which means ordinary workers are paying billions more in tax just as the cost of living surges.
+While households did benefit from an array of support from the Treasury during the pandemic, the new analysis shows that this has largely been “paid back” already through a hike in national insurance contributions and a freezing of income tax bands which means ordinary workers are paying billions more in tax just as the cost of living surges.

 Meanwhile, Mr Sunak ignored calls not to reverse a £20-per-week uplift in universal credit that slashed the incomes of millions of the least well-off.

-It came as a separate analysis commissioned by Mr Brown found that the least well-off families found that families will be up to £1,600 worse off this year, even after existing government support of up to £1,200 per household has been paid out.
+It came as a separate analysis commissioned by Mr Brown found that the least well-off families will be up to £1,600 worse off this year, even after existing government support of up to £1,200 per household has been paid out.

-Official figures show a growing gulf between top-earners, including bankers and insurance brokers, who have been able to bargain for inflation-busting pay rises while those on the lowest incomes have seen prices far outpace wage growth.
+Official figures show a growing gulf between top earners, including bankers and insurance brokers, who have been able to bargain for inflation-busting pay rises while those on the lowest incomes have seen prices far outpace wage growth.

-Tax Justice UK’s report shows that Ms Sunak also handed a £2.2bn net reduction in taxes on wealth, primarily through a heavily criticised Stamp Duty holiday which cost £5bn, while primarily helping well-off homeowners.
+Tax Justice UK’s report shows that Ms Sunak also handed a £2.2bn net reduction in taxes on wealth, primarily through a heavily criticised stamp duty holiday which cost £5bn, while primarily helping well-off homeowners.
 The move also helped to inflate the UK’s property bubble, pushing prices even further out of reach for first-time buyers.

 Tom Peters, head of advocacy at Tax Justice UK, said the policy was a “straightforward bung to homeowners”.